-- Ensure safe recruitment practices in checking the suitability of staff and volunteers to work with children. - Raise awareness of child protection issues and equip children with the skills needed to keep them safe. - Develop and implement procedures for identifying and reporting cases or suspected cases of abuse. - Support a pupil who has been abused in accordance with his or her agreed child protection plan. - Maintain a safe environment in which children can learn and develop. - Communicate readily with ESCB whenever an allegation or disclosure of abuse has been made.
+- Ensure safe recruitment practices in checking the suitability of staff and volunteers to work with children. - Raise awareness of the potential for Sexual violence and sexual harassment between children in schools and colleges. - Raise awareness of child protection issues and equip children with the skills needed to keep them safe.

+- Develop and implement procedures for identifying and reporting cases or suspected cases of abuse. - Support a pupil who has been abused in accordance with his or her agreed child protection plan. - Maintain a safe environment in which children can learn and develop. - Communicate readily with ESCB whenever an allegation or disclosure of abuse has been made.

 The school endeavours to provide a strongly supportive pastoral environment, in which children have a range of adults to whom they can turn, should they have a concern.
-These include the class teacher, tutor, school counsellor/listener and school nurse.
+These include the class teacher, tutor, school counsellor/listener and school wellbeing team.
 Details of helplines are also available.